bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

 +  function settleSlashing() external;
 +
 +  /**
-+   * @dev Pulls STAKE_TOKEN and distributes them amonst current stakers by altering the exchange rate.
++   * @dev Pulls STAKE_TOKEN and distributes them amongst current stakers by altering the exchange rate.
-+   * This method is permissionless and intendet to be used after a slashing event to return potential excess funds.
++   * This method is permissionless and intended to be used after a slashing event to return potential excess funds.
 +   * @param amount amount of STAKE_TOKEN to pull.
 +   */
 +  function returnFunds(uint256 amount) external;